-If the garage provides an estimate before beginning the work, they can charge you more, within reason.
+If the garage gives you an estimate before beginning the work, they have the right to charge you more in the end, within reason.

-It is an "unfair practice" for the garage to provide an estimate that is materially less than the final bill — unless you agree to the higher price before the repairs are done.
+It can be difficult to agree on what within reason means.
+It would be reasonable, for example, for the garage to charge 10% or so more if the repairs took longer than anticipated or more parts were needed.
+But charging double?
+That's not within reason.
+In fact, under BC law, it’s an unfair practice for the garage to provide an estimate that is materially less than the final bill — unless you agree to the higher price before the repairs are done.

-A quote is when a business promises to do work at an agreed price — the quote should say what work will be done and the price.
-If you accept the quote, the business can’t charge you more than the agreed price.
+A quote is a promise by a business to do work at an agreed-upon price.
+If you accept the quote, the business can’t charge you more.
 It’s a legally binding contract.

 An estimate is a business’ best guess as to how much certain work will cost.
 The end price could be less — or more.
 Whether an estimate is a binding contract depends on the intention of the parties.
 When an estimate is found to be binding, a margin of error of 10% to 20% is commonly accepted.
 That means the business can charge 10% to 20% more in its final bill than its original estimate.